|

 SELECT THE PROPER GLUE

 a thin bead of glue along the edge of the eyelash.
+I use a damp paintbrush to do this.
 Do NOT use superglue

 or model glue on Baby Face dolls because these glues will damage the